GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Related Work

 \section{Related Work}

-In recent years, deepfakes have become more and more realistic as well as becoming harder to detect.
-In this section, we will discuss the various deep learning methods used to create and detect deepfakes.
+In recent years, deepfakes have become more realistic as well as becoming harder to detect.
+In this section, we discuss the various deep learning methods used to create (Section~\ref{sec:related-generation}) and detect (Section~\ref{sec:related-detection}) deepfakes.